WennyCS/Data-Science-Hacktiv8/README.md

 # Hacktiv8DataScience

+Hello Dear!

-This is all my Hactiv8 Data Science Project in 2022
+I joined the Hacktiv8 bootcamp from August to December 2022.
+This is all my Hactiv8 Data Science Project.

+I hope you can enjoy it!